Oblong/splash/README.md

 Splash reads Leap data using the Leap SDK (which you must have already installed).
 Splash also assumes you have already installed [Greenhouse](http://greenhouse.oblong.com/), a free SDK from Oblong for creating spatial, gestural, multi-modal, and multi-machine applications.

+To learn more about how to set up a Greenhouse program to work with Splash and Leap Motion input, see [this tutorial on the Greenhouse site](http://greenhouse.oblong.com/learning/hardware_leap.html).

 ## Building